Forgotten Four Barrel: The 1965-90 Rochester Quadrajet

 Formally unveiled in 1965 on Chevrolet’s new 396 cubic-inch Mark IV V8, the Quadrajet boasted one instantly recognizable feature: The primary and secondary throttle bores were of radically different diameters.
 The tiny primary apertures provided precise idle control and crisp low-speed throttle response, while the gigantic, air-valve operated secondary bores provided the high-speed fuel and air delivery.
 The totally sensible setup soon earned a name, “spread bore,” as competitors Holley and Carter developed their own adaptations of the configuration.

 The Rochester Products Division was originally founded in 1916 as the Rochester Coil Company and was acquired by GM in 1929.
-In 1953 the division expanded from electrical components to its first in-house designed carburetor, the 4GC.
+In 1949 the division expanded from electrical components to carburetors and introduced its first four-barrel in 1952.
 While no official figure is available, it’s been estimated that Rochester carburetors have been used on more than 150 million GM vehicles.

 The illustrations above provide the two most important pieces of information required to service the Quadrajet: first, the location of the carburetor ID number, needed to obtain specifications and parts, including rebuild kits, and second, the procedure for adjusting the float level, which is far and away the most important setting on a Q-jet.
 In truth, there aren’t a lot of adjustments or tunable components on the carb, which in the hot rod world is both a blessing and a curse.
 Another nice feature of the Quadrajet is its simplified, one-piece float bowl and body casting, which makes it far less prone to fuel leakage than some other carburetors.